disnocen/bishtexa/README.md

 A bibtex management system in bash

 ## The Name
-Given the scripts are in `bash` and they manage `bibtex` files, I decided to call the repository `bishtexa` because its pronounciation resembles the word *bistecca* (steak) in Italian.
+Given that the scripts are in `bash` and they manage `bibtex` files, I decided to call the repository `bishtexa` because its pronounciation resembles the word *bistecca* (steak) in Italian.

 ## Goal
 To create the most lightweight method to manage the bibliography for latex files.
 Without leaving the terminal.